19. Biking in the Dark

 No doubt about it, there’s a lot to be said for being at a high altitude during the annual Perseid shower.
 A trip to the Sierra is mighty appealing come August.
 But I’ve seen many a shooting star right here in Monterey County, including directly on the coast in Big Sur, way out Carmel Valley Road, out many other rural roads, and–though not on a foggy night–even in my own backyard, about a 20 minute bike ride from the coast.

 A big plus about being outdoors in Monterey County at night: no need for bug repellent.
-I think I’ve swatted a maximum of two mosquitoes in 35 years on the Monterey Bay.
+I think I’ve swatted a maximum of two mosquitoes since moving to the Monterey Bay area in 1976.

 Most years for the Perseid shower, getting away from the coast a bit is a good idea—due to chance of fog, as well as city lights.
 There are many rural roads with wide open skies that offer great opportunities for star-gazing.
 To avoid frustration (running into neighborhood dogs, private property signs, and the like), check things out a bit earlier in the evening so you are all ready to kick back and enjoy when those meteors start rapid-shooting into view.